Yegor-men/tracetorch/docs/source/introduction/index.rst

 Introduction
 ============

-The following content is the introduction to ``traceTorch``.
-It is recommended to go through the lessons in order, they are designed in ascending complexity.
-Doing them all should grant you the necessary knowledge to understand the working principles of ``traceTorch``.
-Detailed explanations of the modules themselves can be found :doc:`here <../reference/index>`.
+``traceTorch`` has a decent bit of background theory.
+It's not difficult, but it is heavily recommended to be sufficiently familiar with the terminology and concepts that are going to be used throughout. :doc:`L0 <../introduction/L0_snn>` focuses exactly on that.

+It's also heavily recommended to familiarize yourself with the ``tracetorch.snn`` layers and their API, at least for the simplest layers (``LIF``, ``Readout``, ``SLIF``, ``RLIF``).
+If you're interested in fully understanding how ``traceTorch`` layers work and how you can make your own layers, then it's especially recommended to do all the lessons in order, especially :doc:`L6 <../introduction/L6_leaky_integrator>`, in order to understand how the ``LeakyIntegrator`` works and how to use it.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   L1_biological_plausibility
-   L2_snn
-   L3_traces
-   L4_how_ttorch_works
-   L5_advantages
-   L6_disadvantages
-   L7_purpose_of_ttorch
+   L0_snn
+   L1_ttmodule
+   L2_lif
+   L3_readout
+   L4_slif
+   L5_rlif
+   L6_leaky_integrator

+It's recommended to do the lessons in order.
+Detailed explanations of the modules themselves can be found :doc:`here <../reference/index>`.